therexuz/therexuz/README.md

 - **Backend Developer** at Digital Partners, where I worked on the integration of an RFP module using Django, GraphQL, and PostgreSQL.
 - **Software Engineer** at Semantia Spa, where I worked on the promotion of the service and the operation of Brandon Metrics.
+- **Software Engineer** at SENIOR ALYWEN Spa, where i worked on the development of a management system for elderly patients for a nursing home.

 ## Skills 🧠

 - English - Intermediate B1